Hanuman: Sikhism

 In Sikhism, the Hindu god Rama has been referred to as Sri Ram Chandar, and the story of Hanuman as a siddha has been influential.
-After the birth of the martial Sikh Khalsa movement in 1699, during the 18th and 19th centuries, Hanuman was an inspiration and object of reverence by the Khalsa.
-Some Khalsa regiments brought along the Hanuman image to the battleground.
+After the birth of the martial Sikh Khalsa movement in 1699.
 The Sikh texts such as Hanuman Natak composed by Hirda Ram Bhalla, and Das Gur Katha by Kavi Kankan describe the heroic deeds of Hanuman.
-According to Louis Fenech, the Sikh tradition states that Guru Gobind Singh was a fond reader of the Hanuman Natak text.

 During the colonial era, in Sikh seminaries in what is now Pakistan, Sikh teachers were called bhai, and they were required to study the Hanuman Natak, the Hanuman story containing Ramcharitmanas and other texts, all of which were available in Gurmukhi script.

-Bhagat Kabir, a prominent writer of the scripture explicitly states that the being like Hanuman does not know the full glory of the divine.
+Bhagat Kabir, a prominent writer of the scripture explicitly states that Hanuman does not know the full glory of the divine.
 This statement is in the context of the Divine as being unlimited and ever expanding.
 Ananta is therefore a name of the divine.
 In Sanskrit, anta means "end".
 The prefix -an is added to create the word Ananta (meaning "without end" or "unlimited").